To see what region your agency is a part of click here.

 For a complete course catalog, including classes that may not currently be available, please click here.

-The SBTRVA is a comprehensive assessment that evaluates the school community’s strengths and weaknesses; identifies the school system’s critical infrastructure and key resources; evaluates the school system and community’s emergency responders’ capability to prevent, protect, prepare for, respond to, and recover from an attack; evaluates the threats to the school from an all-hazard perspective, evaluates the risk to each school in the system as well as the associated Critical Infrastructure and Key Resources (CI/KR); and provides a comprehensive vulnerability assessment for the individual schools and related infrastructure.
+The SBTRVA evaluates the school community’s strengths and weaknesses; identifies the school system’s critical infrastructure and key resources; evaluates the school system and community’s emergency responders’ capability to prevent, protect, prepare for, respond to, and recover from an attack; evaluates the threats to the school from an all-hazard perspective, evaluates the risk to each school in the system as well as the associated Critical Infrastructure and Key Resources (CI/KR); and provides a comprehensive vulnerability assessment for the individual schools and related infrastructure.

 The course focuses on the importance of having various emergency response disciplines from both the public and private sectors participate in the assessment process in conjunction with school security, school administration, faculty and staff, allowing for comparisons to be made across various missions, agencies, and topics for which risk is assessed.
-Specifically, the training demonstrates how the information gathered in the assessment process can be used to enhance the applicable capability-based preparedness principals to optimize reductions in risk.
+Specifically, the training demonstrates how the information gathered in the assessment process can be used to enhance preparedness principals to optimize reductions in risk.

-Participants are encouraged to register with other stakeholders in their school districts to work together on an assessment that can be used by both law enforcement, fire, EMS and school personnel.
+Participants are encouraged to register with other stakeholders in their school districts to work together on an assessment that can be used by law enforcement, fire, EMS and school personnel.

 This 3-day class is limited to 50 participants.
 Class begins at 0800 each day.